P11D Explained: tips for completing your P11D

 Practical points

-Streamline your data collection, get customised reporting and identify errors.
-Simplify your P11D process – get our P11D software
+Streamline your data collection, manage costs, get customised reporting and identify errors

 How the OpRA rules work

-Where an employee has benefits in kind, under the OpRA rules, taxable figure for P11D purposes will be based on the higher of:
+Under the OpRA rules, the taxable figure on benefits for P11D purposes will be based on the higher of:

 • The amount of pay given up by the employee, and